gtxaspec/wz_flash-helper/docs/README_switch_profile.md

+**WARNING:**
-**WARNING:** DO NOT DISCONNECT POWER when switch profile operation is going on.
+- DO NOT DISCONNECT POWER when switch profile operation is going on.
 This would brick your camera.

-**WARNING:** Switching back to stock from OpenIPC is not supported yet.
+- Switching back to stock from OpenIPC is not supported yet.
 If you have switched to OpenIPC, you have to use SSH or serial connection to rollback.

 ## How to switch from stock to OpenIPC profile